SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

     NetBIOS over TCP disabled -- no workgroup available

+matter: I do not know!

+(Trouble-4: `NetBIOS over TCP disabled -- no workgroup available`).

+No fix!

 if use this code to check:

     smbclient -L 192.168.1.2 -p 139 -U sharewithdebian